jbx-protocol/juice-docs/docs/v4/learn/overview.md

 ---

 ### Issue tokens
-Projects issue its tokens when treasury payments are received.
+Projects issue its tokens when payments are received.
 By default:
 - Tokens are accounted for within the Juicebox protocol as credits (not ERC-20).
 - The project owner can optionally deploy its ERC-20 token at any time after the project is deployed, which credit holders can then claim.
 - Once a project has deployed its ERC-20 token, it no longer issues credits.

 **Example: Issuing Tokens**
-1. A contributor sends 2 ETH to the project’s treasury.
+1. A contributor sends 2 ETH to the project.
 2. The current ruleset has a **weight** of 500 tokens/ETH, and a **reserved percent** of 20%.
 3. The contributor receives 800 project tokens as credits.